Tips for managing your LGL/Constant Contact integration

 You can search for Constant Contact subscription status in a variety of ways, including:

 - Using the filters or "Advanced search" function on the All Constituents page

 - Viewing it within the constituent profile

 - Viewing it on the Constant Contact Integration settings page

 - You can filter constituents by their Constant Contact Status as well as by Constant Contact Lists in the Filter Results section of the All Constituents page:

-2. You can also view an Individual's Constant Contact Status and their Constant Contact list assignments (and each of the list statuses) in the constituent profile, by scrolling to this section of their constituent details page:
+2. You can also view an individual's Constant Contact Status and their Constant Contact list assignments (and each of the list statuses) in the constituent profile, by scrolling to this section of their constituent details page: